-property order: int
+property order

-The order (a.k.a. period) of the permutation, i.e., the smallest positive integer n such that multiplying n copies of the permutation together produces the identity classmethod parse(s: str) \rightarrow Permutation the permutation represented by s
+The order (a.k.a. period) of the permutation, i.e., the smallest positive integer n such that multiplying n copies of the permutation together produces the identity classmethod parse (s: str) \rightarrow permutation.
+Permutation

 Parse a permutation written in cycle notation.
 This is the inverse of str.